 I’m also riveted by the notion of archetypes, especially as they find expression in the historical conception of humours and temperaments–one of the principal Western proto-scientific psychosomatic theories; wind-heads, the anthropomorphized compass points characterizing wind-driven weather patterns in a region; and, recurring symbols/characters in games–from card games and board games to lotteries, and of course, I would be remiss if I didn’t mention European folklore, folk tales, and fairy tales–especially Italian, French, and German.

 Also, if you’ve been to my office, you know that I collect stuff.
 The most obvious is Italian maiolica (majolica, maioliche).
-Many of my pieces represent the evolution of the modern Raffaellesco pattern, beginning with its more abstract baroque form of grotesques, to its baroque formulation, to its contemporary anthropomorphic grotesque manifestation.
+Many of my pieces represent the evolution of the modern Raffaellesco pattern, beginning with its more abstract baroque form of grotesques, through its baroque formulation, and now, to its contemporary anthropomorphic manifestation.
 I collect other patterns as well: gallo (red, green, and blue) and arabesco (polychrome, blue, and red) and certain “one off” patterns that have caught my eye, especially from well-known houses in Deruta, Faenza, Pesaro, and Castelli.

 Finally, I also like coffee.